Test-driven development (TDD) in Flutter

 To satisfy this test there is a bit more work to do compared to getting the previous tests to work.
 We will need to do the following:

-1. Add a TextEditingController to each of the TextField Widgets as well as calling a method to check the value of the controller
+to each of the TextField Widgets as well as calling a method to check the value of the controller - Add a

-3. Add a method to change the value of the bool value based on the text property of the controllers
+value based on the text property of the controllers - Convert the

 Run the test again.. and voilà!